siegelhannah/deeplearning-walkability-cnn/README.md

 pip install -e .
 ```

-2. Open notebooks/data_demo.ipynb

-3. The dataset located at / can be loaded from:
+2. The dataset located at / can be loaded from:
 /projects/dsci410_510/data/walkability_dataset/

-4. Run all cells.
+3. Run notebooks/data_demo.ipynb to load and explore the dataset, or run notebooks/Evaluation.ipynb to predict on the test dataloader with fully trained models.

+## Data Files:

+The Paths on where to find your data on Talapas or github
+The paths to where I can find the weights of your trained model on Talapas or github